Gary Kubiak: Second health scare and stepping down: 2016

-Minnesota Vikings assistant head coach (2019–2020)
+Minnesota Vikings (2019–2020)

 After a two-year hiatus, Kubiak expressed interest in returning to coaching.
-Initial reports stated that Kubiak would return to the Broncos coaching staff as offensive coordinator.
+Initial reports stated that Kubiak would return to the Denver Broncos coaching staff as offensive coordinator.
 However, the Broncos would reverse that decision days later due to disagreements with newly appointed head coach Vic Fangio on the team's potential offensive philosophy and staffing.
-While he had the opportunity to remain on the personnel department, Kubiak decided to leave the organization after spending a total of nearly a quarter century with the Denver Broncos.
+While he had the opportunity to remain on the personnel department, Kubiak decided to leave the Broncos after spending a total of nearly a quarter century with the organization.
 Kubiak also interviewed for the Jacksonville Jaguars' vacant offensive coordinator spot in early 2019, a job that eventually went to John DeFilippo.

 Kubiak would officially announce his return to coaching weeks later, joining Mike Zimmer's staff as an assistant head coach and offensive advisor for the Minnesota Vikings.

 He was promoted to offensive coordinator in 2020 following the departure of Kevin Stefanski, who left to accept the head coaching position of the Cleveland Browns.
 Kubiak's final game as an NFL coach was on January 3, 2021, a 37–35 win over the Detroit Lions.
 On January 21, 2021, Kubiak announced that he would be retiring from coaching, after 29 years.